What Are the Standard Working Hours In Indonesia?

 Maximum Working Hours in Indonesia

 In Indonesia, the law sets a cap on the maximum working hours for employees at 8 hours per day and 40 hours per week.
 However, there are exceptions when overtime is required, such as in cases of business demand or emergency situations.
 Overtime work cannot exceed 3 hours in a day, and the total number of overtime hours worked in a week should not exceed 18 hours.
-Employers must compensate employees for overtime at a higher rate, usually 1.5 times the regular hourly rate, and ensure that the employees have adequate rest periods.
+Employers must compensate employees for overtime at a higher rate, usually 1.5 times the regular hourly rate for the first hour and 2 times for subsequent hours, and ensure that the employees have adequate rest periods.

 Industry Specific Exceptions